YuweiUltra/Option-CFFEX/README.md

 # China Financial Future Exchange
-What products does the CFFE provide?
+What products does the CFFEX provide?

 - Futures: IH, IF, IC, IM
 - Options: HO, IO, MO

-This repo is used to scralwer option data from the CFFE web and backtest some simple option strategy
+This repo is used to crawl option data from the CFFEX web and backtest some simple option strategies.

 For example: